SnoozeThis-org/pgperms/README.md

 $ pgperms --user postgres --config pgperms.yaml --apply
 ```

+The password can be read from your .pgpass, or prompted by using `-W` .

 ## Managing roles

 pgperms is the source of truth for all roles defined in its config file.
 When syncing, it will make those roles have exactly the specified permissions.